Concepts

 Reconciliation of custom resource objects

-The CAP controller uses client-go from Kubernetes, which provides the tools and utilities needed to interact with the Kubernetes API server and manage the custom resources included in CAP Operator.
+The CAP controller uses client-go from Kubernetes, which provides the tools and utilities needed to interact with the Kubernetes API server and manage the custom resources defined by CAP Operator.

 The controller uses Informers to watch certain resources and invokes registered event handlers when these resources are modified.
-To streamline the processing of such notifications, rate limiting queues are implemented, which store the changes and allow the processing of these items in independent reconciliation threads (go routines).
-Such a design allows sequential processing of the changed items and avoids conflicts.
+To streamline the processing of such notifications, rate-limiting queues are implemented that store changes and allow processing of items in independent reconciliation threads (goroutines).
+This design enables sequential processing of changed items and avoids conflicts.

-The following namespaced custom resources have been defined to be reconciled by the CAP controller:
+The following namespaced custom resources are reconciled by the CAP controller:

 Parent-child relationships between custom resources are established by defining owner references for the children.